0xSero/partisia-docs/docs/node-operations/register-your-node.md

 There are three prerequisites for registering:

 1. You have staked the minimum amount of tokens
-1. You have completed your KYC/KYB and it is verified (you will have received a verification e-mail).
+1. You have completed your KYC/KYB, and it is verified (you will have received a verification e-mail).
 Write down your Synaps Session ID
-1. You have a reader node running that is up-to-date with the rest of the network
+1. You have a reader node running that is up-to-date with the rest of the network, see [below](#register-your-node) how to check this

 For the following you need the Metamask Wallet extension for [Chrome](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) or for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ether-metamask/).